itskennedy/project-work-y1-2015/README.md

 ## Data cleanup and analysis

-Clean up data removing unrelated tweets and group it by date/region/country.
+Clean up data removing unrelated tweets.

+Group the tweets by months of the year/region/country of the last 2 years.
+Calculate the rate per month of any language considered and normalize the counted tweets, so that all languages together have a score of 100%.

+Determine the rate change of any language considered from the previous month.

+Determine the language with the greatest rate and the gratest rate change grouped by year/region/country.

 ## Presentation